kiba/Writings/for_science/chp25_political_uncertainity.md

 Alas, there's only so much information he could have gathered.
 Anything that the government wants secret, will usually stay secret.

 He expected to be caught by surprise, but he never thought of this.
+Already, in hindsight, it was plainly obvious, but that didn't matter a bit.
+What was more important was that he knew that it was a possibility in the first place.

 Ozpin heard the footsteps of Glynda Goodwitch.